50 StatesFacts & TriviaPlaces

 18. New Jersey has the seeing-eye dog as the official state dog, and in 2015, New York honored the working dog as its state dog, all the good boys and girls who work as therapy dogs or guide dogs and any other kinds of dog that provide support and/or services.

-19. In 2017, New Jersey named the striped bass as the official salt water game fish to go with the brook trout, the official freshwater fish that was named in 1991.
+19. In 2017, New York named the striped bass as the official salt water game fish to go with the brook trout, the official freshwater fish that was named in 1991.
+The brook trout is also a symbol for Michigan and New Hampshire and New Jersey and Pennsylvania and Vermont and Virginia and West Virginia!

 The collage shows a brook trout being held over water, with a speech bubble humorously exclaiming: "whoawhoawhoa wtf put me down! dont u know who i am im a brook trout. im am a state symbol for Michigan and New Hampshire and New Jersey and New York and Pennsylvania and Vermont and Virginia and also West Virginia and just u wait til i tell all teh other states about u. yr gonna regret this."
 The background suggests a fishing scene, emphasizing the trout's importance across multiple states.